dykyivladk1/ais/README.md

 # AIS Timer

 <img src="assets/image.png" alt="Fluxa Logo" width="400"/>

 AIS Timer is a Python script that tracks the time spent on different applications during a coding session.
-It provides a productivity analysis based on your activity log and your personal hobby.
+It provides a productivity analysis based on your activity log and personal hobbies.

 ## Features

 - Tracks active applications and records the time spent on each.
 - Analyzes productivity using OpenAI's ChatGPT based on your activity log.
-- Displays an activity summary with total time spent on each application.
+- Displays an activity summary with the total time spent on each application.

 ## Installation